-- Soy Sauce: Regular or lite soy sauce.
+- Soy Sauce: Regular or low sodium soy sauce.
 Here is my favorite brand!

 - Unseasoned Rice Vinegar: Be sure to use unseasoned rice vinegar, not the seasoned version that contains added sugar and salt.